i3logix/vorpal/README.md

 ##### CustomSeleniumDriver
 The `CustomSeleniumDriver` class is Vorpal's wrapper for Selenium drivers.
-It implements most of the functionality of the base Selenium driver, but
+It implements most of the functionality of the base Selenium driver, but adds a few bits of custom logic to improve quality of life.

+The driver will return Vorpal's version of web elements as opposed to a Selenium web element.
+The differences between Vorpal and Selenium web elements are covered in detail in the `Elements` section below.

 #### Elements
 Elements are basically HTML elements on the page.
+TODO: Add more details.

 #### Page objects
 It is often helpful to think of websites as collections of one or more pages.
+TODO: Add more details.

 #### APIs
 Sometimes we can directly use site APIs to get the information we need.
+TODO: Add more details.